Texasville (novel)

 Texasville is an American novel by Larry McMurtry, first published by Simon & Schuster in 1987.
-It is a sequel to his earlier The Last Picture Show (1966) and features several of the same characters a number of years later.
-The novel was adapted into the movie Texasville that was released in 1990.
+It is a sequel to his 1966 novel The Last Picture Show, and features several of the same characters years later in the same fictional town of Thalia, which is based on McMurtry's hometown of Archer City, Texas.
+The protagonist, Duane Moore, is the now middle-aged owner of several oil wells, while married to Karla and the father of several children.
+He is thrown of balance when his high school sweet heart, Jacy, returns to town.
+The novel was adapted into the 1990 film of the same name.

+Premise

+Duane Moore, from McMurtry's earlier novel The Last Picture Show, is now in his late forties and still living in the fictional town of Thalia, based on Archer City, Texas.
+Set in 1986, the town is reeling from the drop in the price of oil, threatening bankruptcy for many residents, including Duane, who got rich from mineral wealth.
+Duane is often melancholy and faced with challenges on several fronts: his declining oil business, his troublesome children, and his polyamorous marriage to Karla.
+Duane's old girlfriend, Jacy, returns to town, and he helps to plan for the town's centennial festival.

 Conception

-McMurtry wrote described the novel as focusing on "the famous oil boom of the 70s, which described the excesses of human folly as I witnessed them in Archer City and the homes of my siblings as the irresistible notion of riches came to race through and desiccate the town, all despite that the history of booms is well known. " He added, "I thought the whole bust to boom and back to bust was hilarious and so described it in Texasville.
+McMurtry described the novel as focusing on "the famous oil boom of the 70s, which described the excesses of human folly as I witnessed them in Archer City and the homes of my siblings as the irresistible notion of riches came to race through and desiccate the town, all despite that the history of booms is well known. " He added, "I thought the whole bust to boom and back to bust was hilarious and so described it in Texasville.
 I don’t think it’s much of a novel."
 However, McMurtry said "The book did fairly well, mainly because it came close on the heels of Lonesome Dove."